-Mr. Franklin has performed in theaters throughout the world such as the Konzerthaus in Vienna, Herculessaal in Munich, Philharmonie in Köln, Musikhalle in Hamburg Alte Oper in Frankfurt, Festspielhaus in Baden-Baden, Théâtre des Champs-Elysées in Paris, Palau de les Arts in Valencia, Teatro de Bellas Artes in Mexico City, Konzerthaus in Dortmund, Cadogan Hall in London, Carnival Center of Miami, International House of Music in Moscow, Dvořák Hall in Prague, Minnesota Opera, and Boston Lyric Opera.
+Mr. Franklin has performed in theatres throughout the world such as the Konzerthaus in Vienna, Herculessaal in Munich, Teatro Real Madrid, Philharmonie in Köln, Musikhalle in Hamburg Alte Oper in Frankfurt, Festspielhaus in Baden-Baden, Théâtre des Champs-Elysées in Paris, Palau de les Arts in Valencia, Teatro de Bellas Artes in Mexico City, Konzerthaus in Dortmund, Cadogan Hall in London, Carnival Center of Miami, International House of Music in Moscow, Dvořák Hall in Prague, at the Minnesota Opera and Boston Lyric Opera.

 Upcoming projects include Turandot at San Francisco Opera, Peter Grimes at the Palau de les Arts in Valencia, L’Occasione fa il ladro in Oman, Thais at Minnesota Opera, Donizetti’s Pia de Tolomei in Pisa, Livorno, Lucca, and I Puritani at the Teatro Liceo in Barcelona, as well as symphonic engagements with the Russian National Philharmonic and Teatro Comunale di Bologna.

 Recent projects include Tristan und Isolde at the Teatro Verdi in Trieste, Turco in Italia at the Teatro Comunale in Bologna, Britten’s Turn of the Screw at the Palau in Valencia, Cavalleria Rusticana/Pagliacci at the Macerata Sferisterio, Rossini’s Otello at the Teatro Liceo in Barcelona, and La sonnambula at Théâtre des Champs-Elysées in Paris.